TrunksJason/TrunksJason/README.md

 - 🌱 I’m currently learning Computer Vision
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me:
-Discord: Trunks#6157
+  - Discord: trunksjason
-Reddit: u/TrunksJason
+  - Reddit: u/TrunksJason
-Mail: trunksjason@mail.ru
+  - Mail: trunksjason@mail.ru
+- Vietnamese
 <!---
 TrunksJason/TrunksJason is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.